 How do you lower your APR on your car loan?

 Since interest rates make up a big portion of your total APR, everything mentioned above to help lower interest rates can help lower your APR.
 But there are other things to consider as well, like negotiating any prepaid fees the lender might charge.
-Shopping around for the best APR deals is another great way to find a lower APR.
-Some dealerships may offer special deals on newer vehicles like 0 percent APR to incentivize buyers.
+Shopping around for the best APR deal is another great way to find a lower APR.
+Some dealerships may offer special deals on newer vehicles such as 0 percent APR to incentivize buyers.